Philip2809/neato-brainslug/install-internally.md

 ![Neato robot normals ide up.
 Screws to remove are marked](pics/installs/jay/1a-removing-two-more-screws.jpg "Remove two more screws")

-12. Pull of the top cover by pushing the two tabs at the front out of the way.
+12. Pull off the top cover by pushing the two tabs at the front out of the way.

 13. Double check again that you've removed the battery before continuing.
 There should be no LEDs on at this point.